Camp Zama: Zama American High School

 The Zama American High School, also known as ZAHS, first opened in 1959.
 It was opened to, and continues to serve, American dependents of U.S. Military and civilian employees stationed in the area, as well as U.S. Contractors.
 It was built at the bottom of "General's Hill" on the north side of Camp Zama and remained there until 1968.
 In 1968, the school Principal, Mr. Richard A. Pemble, had the high school and Jr. High 'switched', and the high school then occupied two wooden army barracks close to the main gate.
 The barracks were the original Imperial Japanese Army buildings used to house Japanese Imperial army officer candidates during World War II, and subsequently house U.S. troops during the occupation.

 In 1980, a new high school was built on the hill near the original site, and the historical barracks were subsequently torn down.
 The high school still serves the American School community for the U.S. dependents in the Camp Zama, Sagamihara, Atsugi Naval Air Facility and surrounding areas.

 In 1987, the school split into Zama American Middle School and Zama American High School.

-ZAHS has an active alumni association and biyearly reunions that draw members from all over the globe.
+ZAHS has an active alumni association and biyearly reunions that draw members from across the world.

 Zama American High School celebrated its 50th graduating class anniversary in June 2009.

 In June 2012, the school was placed on accreditation probation by accreditation agency AdvancED.
 AdvancED's report cited an "obstructive and negative climate perpetuated by an intimidating, manipulative minority of staff members at the school" as the main source of problems with the learning environment at the school.
 In fear of losing its accreditation, school staff had until April 2013 to correct the problem.
 In response, in April 2012, DoDEA called former Zama High School teacher Bruce Derr out of retirement to serve as principal and turn things around.
 In August 2012 DoDEA transferred union representative Brian Chance, identified as one of those reportedly contributing to the conflicts between faculty and administrators at the school, to Germany.
 One teacher was fired.
 Six other teachers were also transferred or elected to retire in lieu of accepting a transfer.
 The school met the deadline and is again fully accredited.

 In 2012 the DoDEA boss agreed that Zama High School was failing and believed it should receive a D−.
 According to the 2012 Report of the Quality Assurance Review Team's report SAT scores and other data is not easily accessible to the parents and the public.

 In 2016, Zama American Middle School was found to have asbestos and is currently under construction prompting the middle school children be moved to the high school building temporarily.

 In 2017, Zama High School combined with Zama Middle School, making Zama American Middle High School.